sleeplessmisty/HoloHealth/README.md

 ## Running code
 - Download the zip from repository or clone to your computer
-- Open the ----- file in Unity
+- Open the project in Unity
 - Follow this instruction to deploy application to your Hololens: https://learn.microsoft.com/en-us/windows/mixed-reality/develop/unity/build-and-deploy-to-hololens